The

 For

-more than 20 years club members have monitored and
+many years club members have monitored and

 recorded nesting data from several places in the

-in the bay.
+bay.
 The

 shrinkage of wetlands throughout the province demands that the club